UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ### Output files

 By default you receive 5 types of output files for each file you transcribe/translate:
 With timestamps: `.srt`, `.vtt`, `.tsv`
 Without timestamps: `.txt`
 With detailed model metadata: `.json`.

 On Mac, `.srt` and `.vtt` can be opened in Word by:
 Tap with two fingers.
 Select Encoding as "Unicode (UTF-8)".
 Change the name of the file like `some_name.docx` and change type of file to `.docx`.
 Open the file and then Save As a new file.

 ### Advance settings

 Use below features only if output is not satisfactory in Step 3.4 and for less spoken languages or languages that are not having good resources online for understanding :

-1. When asked for Initial Prompt, provide a list of comma separated words or senteneces (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.
+1. When asked for Initial Prompt, provide a list of comma separated words or sentences (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.

 2. Try switching to Model: large-v3.
 3. Use combination of both 1 and 2.
 4. If you are sure about the language used in the recording, use the 2 letter code from the list below when asked for it in the gui.

 ### Languages available

 Use the following 2 letter code to perform transcribing when asked in the GUI:
 `en`: "english",
     `zh`: "chinese",